 - Warmer (you can actually stand outside without going numb)

 - Shops are closed (Cooke City & Silver Gate are almost shut down in November)

 - Few large mammals in the Lamar (many migrate out to summer feeding grounds)

-- Harder to see the wolves against patchy snow
+- Harder to see wolf packs against patchy snow

 Planning a Trip to Yellowstone in the Fall, the Logistics